-I chose these berry plants because of their amazing health benefits.
-All 3 are high in Vitamins, antioxidants, and essential minerals that you need and you can grow them in your backyard.
+I chose these berries because of their amazing health benefits.
+All 3 are high in Vitamins, antioxidants, and essential minerals that you need and can be grown in your backyard.

 Gooseberries (Ribes hirtellum) - A fast growing shrub with edible berries that have a lot of vitamins.

 Jostaberry (Ribes × nidigrolaria) - A cross between a black currant and a gooseberry, this thornless fruit is tasty in jams, pies, ice cream and more.

-Red and green seedless table grapes right off the vine, what could be better, or making a rhubarb pie from freshly cut rhubarb is all possible when growing edible plants in your backyard.
+Making a rhubarb pie from freshly cut rhubarb is all possible when growing edible plants in your yard.

 Growing Rhubarb - Besides being healthy for you because it's full of antioxidants, fiber and vitamin K, it makes great jam, pies, and other sweet desserts.